 4. If MPHA terminates the lease, MPHA will give written notice as follows:

-A. At least 14 days prior to termination for the non-payment of rent. (see Rent Collection Policy).
+A. At least 14 days prior to termination for the non-payment of rent or as required by federal or state law or regulation. (see Table of Contents for Rent Collection Policy).

 B. A reasonable time: